Academics » Exceptional Children

 Dispute Resolution

-Information for dispute resolutions can be found at https://www.dpi.nc.gov/districts-schools/classroom-resources/exceptional-children/parent-resources The consultants for dispute resolution work with parents, traditional local educational agencies, charter schools, state-operated programs and other individuals to resolve disputes.
-They provide information about facilitated IEP meetings, mediation, formal written complaints and due process hearings.
+Information for dispute resolutions can be found at https://www.dpi.nc.gov/districts-schools/classroom-resources/exceptional-children/dispute-resolution.
+The consultants for dispute resolution work with parents, traditional local educational agencies, charter schools, state-operated programs, and other individuals to resolve disputes.
+They provide information about facilitated IEP meetings, mediation, formal written complaints, and due process hearings.
 They also investigate formal written complaints.

 504 Rehab Act